 MathsBuddy is Colette Delargy, a qualified teacher with over 30 years teaching experience.
 She has spent the last 25 specialising in maths teaching and finding ways to make maths easier for children and parents alike.

-Whatever option you choose, Colette will tailor every aspect of the lesson to suit your child’s or your family’s needs.
+Colette tailors every aspect of all lessons to suit your child’s or your family’s needs.